BGP Alternatives: Modern Connectivity for the Cloud Era

 Adoption Global but aging Academic and emerging

-SCION is promising, but has limited adoption.
+SCION is promising, but has limited real-world adoption.
+It suits research, academia, and highly regulated environments where you're building infrastructure from scratch.
+For most engineering teams running production workloads today, it's not a practical option.
 It mostly suits research, academia, and highly secure networks where you build infrastructure from scratch.

 Why noBGP is the Practical BGP Alternative

-noBGP replaces route advertisements with explicit, policy-based access between trusted workloads, regardless of location, IP address, or network topology.
+noBGP replaces route advertisements with explicit, policy-based access between workloads regardless of location, IP address, or network topology.

 What Makes noBGP Different?